UMD-INST377/Group-Project-Base/README.md

 # CSS Frameworks used: Modern CSS

 # Description of the Project and Problem Solved:
-Through our final project, we wanted to develop an application that allowed users to have access to location information on Libraries across PG County.
-Libraries are centers of knowledge, so knowing where the closest library is is very useful information to know.
+Through our final project, we wanted to develop an application that allowed users to have access to location information on Libraries across PG County, easily.
+Libraries are centers of knowledge, so knowing where the closest library is, without having to do extensive research, is very useful information to know.
 As a result, through our webpage, users are able to be generated a list of libraries throughout PG County, and are able to put in their zip code to find a libarary that is closest to them.